New artwork series ‘Off the Wall’ at CHI at Connolly

 About the Artist Alan Dunne

-Before becoming an independent artist, he worked for 12 years at RTÉ Television, Ireland’s national broadcaster, working on opening titles, channel idents, graphics for documentaries and feature film.
+Before becoming an independent artist, he worked for 12 years at RTÉ Television, Ireland’s national broadcaster, working on opening titles, channel idents, graphics for documentaries, and feature films.